FRENSIE/FRENSIE/README.md

 **Advanced:**

 1. download the [ROOT 6.04/16 source](https://root.cern.ch/download/root_v6.04.16.source.tar.gz)
+2. create a directory for ROOT (e.g. software/root): `mkdir /software/root`
-2. move the root_v6.04.16.source.tar.gz file to the root directory (e.g. software/root)
+3. move the `root_v6.04.16.source.tar.gz` file to the root directory: `mv root_v6.04.16.source.tar.gz /path-to/root`
-3. move to the root directory
+4. move to the root directory: `cd /path-to/root`
-4. extract the files from the tar file with `tar -xvf root_v6.04.16.source.tar.gz`
+5. extract the files from the tar file with `tar -xvf root_v6.04.16.source.tar.gz`
-5. make a symbolic link to the new directory: `ln -s root_v6.04.16 src`
+6. make a symbolic link to the new directory: `ln -s root_v6.04.16 src`
-6. create a build directory: `mkdir build`
+7. create a build directory: `mkdir build`
-7. move to the build directory (e.g. software/root/build)
+8. move to the build directory (e.g. software/root/build): `cd build`
-8. copy the configuration script `FRENSIE/scripts/root.sh` into the build directory
+9. copy the configuration script `FRENSIE/scripts/root.sh` into the build directory
-9. change the variables in the script to reflect the desired system paths
+10. change the variables in the script to reflect the desired system paths
-10. run `sudo apt-get install libx11-dev libxpm-dev libxft-dev libxext-dev`
+11. run `sudo apt-get install libx11-dev libxpm-dev libxft-dev libxext-dev`
-11. configure with `./root.sh`
+12. configure with `./root.sh`
-12. launch the build of ROOT with `make -j n`, where n is the number of threads desired
+13. launch the build of ROOT with `make -j n`, where n is the number of threads desired
-13. install ROOT with `make install`
+14. install ROOT with `make install`
-14. add the following line to the .bashrc file: `export PATH=absolute-path-to_software/root/bin:$PATH`
+15. add the following line to the .bashrc file: `export PATH=absolute-path-to_software/root/bin:$PATH`
-15. add the following line to the .bashrc file: `export LD_LIBRARY_PATH=absolute-path-to_software/root/lib:$LD_LIBRARY_PATH`
+16. add the following line to the .bashrc file: `export LD_LIBRARY_PATH=absolute-path-to_software/root/lib:$LD_LIBRARY_PATH`

 ## Building FRENSIE
 At this point all of the dependent software libraries should have been built.
 If any errors were encountered do not try to proceed to building FRENSIE.
 If no errors were encountered, follow the instructions below.

-1. move to the frensie working directory - not the repo itself (e.g. software/frensie)
+1. move to the frensie working directory - not the repo itself (e.g. software/frensie): `mv /path-to/software/frensie`
 2. create a build directory: `mkdir build`
-3. move to the build directory (e.g. software/frensie/build)
+3. move to the build directory (e.g. software/frensie/build): `cd build`
 4. copy the configuration script `FRENSIE/scripts/frensie.sh` to the build directory
 5. change the variables in the script to reflect the desired system paths (if the basic build instructions where use for a package the PACKAGE_PREFIX